 The lake was still large when the Spanish arrived.
 Only when they cut down the forests around its shores, did it begin to shrink.

 During the fighting for the city, the dams were destroyed and the Spanish never bothered to rebuild them.
 That’s partly why Mexico City would always suffer from frequent flooding, as it does today, something the Mexica/Aztecs apparently controlled.
 The ‘conquest’ of Mexico was not an example of progress.

-However, to demonstrate that those few hundred Spanish soldiers did not conquer Mexico, or even Tenochtitlan, consider the events:
+However, to demonstrate that those few hundred Spanish soldiers did not conquer Mexico, or even Tenochtitlan, consider some of the events:

 When Cortés and his Tlaxcalan allies first arrived at Tenochtitlan, they were accepted by the Mexica as a diplomatic mission, and treated as guests as the two sides assessed each other’s military capability.

 Before any hostilities began, Cortés took part of his troops back to Veracruz to fight a Spanish rival who had just arrived, defeated him, acquired his rival’s troops and with these reinforcements, returned to Tenochtitlan with 1,300 Spanish troops.
-Added to those left behind, he must have had close to 2,000 at that point, not counting the Tlaxcalans
+Added to those left behind, he must have had close to 2,000 Spanish soldiers at that point, not counting the Tlaxcalans.